sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-The type of the nginx ingress controller, options are:
+The type of the Ingress nginx controller, options are:
 - `none`: no ingress controller will be installed and no infrastructural ingresses will be created.
 - `single`: a single ingress controller with ingress class `nginx` will be installed to manage all the ingress resources, infrastructural ingresses will be created.
 - `dual`: two independent ingress controllers will be installed, one for the `internal` ingress class intended for private ingresses and one for the `external` ingress class intended for public ingresses.
 KFD infrastructural ingresses wil use the `internal` ingress class when using the dual type.

+Default is `single`.

 ### Constraints